Fewnity/DDA-Asset-Extractor/docs sources/src/tracks.md

 - Green parts contains all the vertices UVs.
 2 uint16_t per vertex.

 - Red parts contains all the vertices colors.
+3 uint8_t per vertex.

 - The first uncolored parts contains the GIF tag.
 Other uncolored parts are unknown.
 3 uint8_t per vertex.